EMH-Mark-I/ytscrape/INSTALL.md

 - 2: Extract the ZIP file.
 - 3: Open the ytscrape-master folder that was extracted.
-- 4: Double click `YTscrape Installer`.
+- 4: Run the install.sh script from a terminal.
+(Note: If your file manager allows executing applications, try double clicking the "YTscrape Installer." instead.)
-- 5: A terminal window will popup prompting to Press any key to begin the installation.
+- 5: The install script will prompt to Press any key to begin the installation.
 - 6: After the installation completes press any key to exit.
 YTscrape is located in /home/your_user/bin and can be invoked from a terminal.

 Don't forget to install [mpv player](https://github.com/mpv-player/mpv/) and [youtube-dl](https://rg3.github.io/youtube-dl/) for streaming videos from YTscrape.